project-koku/cost-management-metrics-operator-fbc/README.md

 File-Based Catalog for Cost Management Metrics Operator

+**note**: the catalogs differ depending on OCP version:
+* 4.16 or earlier, bundle metadata must use the olm.bundle.object format
+* 4.17 or later, bundle metadata must use the olm.csv.metadata format The catalog for <=4.16 is stored in [catalog-old](catalog-old), whereas >=4.17 is stored in [catalog](catalog)

 ## How to update

 Updates are made to the [basic-template.yaml](catalog-templates/basic-template.yaml) file and then a catalog is generated from the template.
 The template can be updated with a Make command.